kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 November is too early to talk about a conference in March next year.

 Professional conference organizers typically host 1 to 10 conferences a year, depending on the scale of each one.
-Most of them don’t think about the operations or experience until the last few months.
+Most of them don't think about the operations or experience until the last few months.
 They kicked off marketing pretty early though.
 This means the sales cycle is long (2-3 months) for a contract size that is not that big (low four digits USD).

 ### Frequency of usage is super low

-Since conferences don’t happen very often, the need to use a matchmaking platform is super low, from once a year to a few times a year.
+Since conferences don't happen very often, the need to use a matchmaking platform is super low, from once a year to a few times a year.

 ### Buyers, operators, and end-users are three different groups of people

 The marketing/experience department searches and compares different software options.
 The operations department handles the logistics of the business matchmaking.
 And finally, the conference attendees use the software.
-When the buyer and user aren’t the same person, the chance of having a failed product experience skyrocketed.
+When the buyer and user aren't the same person, the chance of having a failed product experience skyrocketed.

 ### Zero viral effect

-The end users (attendees) are exposed to our matchmaking platform once (during the conference week), and after the conference, our product is completely out of everyone’s mind.
+The end users (attendees) are exposed to our matchmaking platform once (during the conference week), and after the conference, our product is completely out of everyone's mind.
 The likelihood for someone to talk and share with another person (organizers or attendees) is very low.

 ### One-off payment term